jinhaozheng04/jinhaozheng04.github.io/_pages/about.md

 Education Experience
 ======
-2021.09-2025.07, University of Science and Techonology, Bachlor of Science
+2021.09-2025.07, University of Science and Techonology, Bachlor of Science in Physics

 <span class='anchor' id='-pubs'></span>